 - Operating Councillor Call for Action where members can refer matters that affect their local area

-The Council has an overarching Overview and Scrutiny Committee which is made up of five non-Cabinet Councillors as well as statutory and non statutory co-optees.
+The council has an overarching Overview and Scrutiny Committee which is made up of five non-Cabinet Councillors as well as statutory co-optees.
 Councillors sitting on the Committee reflect the political balance of the Council.
 The Committee is supported in its work by four standing scrutiny panels:

 - Adults and Health Scrutiny Panel